Thailand Drone Registration CAAT & NBTC: How to Register Your Drone Properly!

 In addition, drone insurance is urgently required.
 Further down in this post, you will find detailed information about what needs to be covered by the insurance.

-General rules for drones in Thailand include:
+General Rules to Fly a Drone in Thailand include:

 Maximum flight altitude: 90 meters in uncontrolled airspace (flights in Chiang Mai generally require air traffic control approval due to the proximity of the airport to the city)